 C&D materials constitute a significant waste stream in the United States.
 These various C&D materials can be diverted from disposal and managed into new productive uses.

-EPA’s waste characterization report, Advancing Sustainable Materials Management: 2014 Fact Sheet, estimates C&D material generation in the United States.
+EPA’s waste characterization report, the Advancing Sustainable Materials Management: 2018 Fact Sheet, estimates the C&D material generation and the mass quantities of the generated materials that were directed to next use or sent to landfills in the United States.
 C&D materials included in the report are steel, wood products, drywall and plaster, brick and clay tile, asphalt shingles, concrete, and asphalt concrete.
-These estimates represent C&D material amounts from construction, renovation and demolition activities for buildings, roads, and bridges.
-The estimates are based on publicly available material consumption data from government and industry organizations.
+The generation estimates represent C&D material amounts from construction, renovation and demolition activities for buildings, roads and bridges, and other structures.
+“Next use” designates an intended next-use market for a C&D material, which depending on the material, may include fuel, manufactured products, aggregate, compost and mulch or soil amendment.
+Estimates are based on publicly available data from government and industry organizations.

-- 534 million tons of C&D debris were generated in the United States, in 2014—more than twice the amount of generated municipal solid waste.
+- 600 million tons of C&D debris were generated in the United States in 2018, which is more than twice the amount of generated municipal solid waste.

 - Demolition represents more than 90 percent of total C&D debris generation, while construction represents less than 10 percent.

 Prior to adding C&D materials to the Advancing SMM Report, EPA examined the generation of C&D materials through separate studies.
-In 1996, EPA estimated that 136 million tons of building-related C&D materials were generated in the United States.
+EPA estimated that 136 million tons of building-related C&D materials were generated in the United States in 1996.
 By 2003, almost 170 million tons of building-related C&D materials were generated.
 In 2003, nonresidential sources accounted for 61 percent of that amount.
-The largest building sector that generated C&D materials was nonresidential demolition followed by the residential renovation
+The largest building sector that generated C&D materials was nonresidential demolition followed by the residential renovation.

 Reducing the amount of C&D materials disposed of in landfills or incinerators can: